openedx/edx-documentation/en_us/shared/course_assets/pages.rst

 certain course-wide overrides.
 Rather than going through each ORA in a course indiviually, these overrides allow course staff to enable certain new features course-wide.

+**Flexible Peer Grading**
+This setting enables Flexible Peer Grade Averaging for all peer-graded ORA assignments across the course, without needing to manually edit each individual problem.

-To learn about Flexible Peer Grading and its associated course override setting, see  :ref:`Flexible Peer Grade Averaging`
+To learn about Flexible Peer Grading and the course override setting, see  :ref:`Flexible Peer Grade Averaging`

+.. _Reordering and deleting custom pages:

 ************************************
 Reordering and Deleting Custom Pages